When I think about odors at home, among the worst odors I will never forget is the sink smell in an apartment I once stayed in. It was so horrible.

 For your toilet odors, you have several options when it comes to air purifiers.
 Because bathrooms are small rooms, an activated carbon air purifier will do the trick for you.
 You can get a small portable air purifier that you can just keep running in your bathroom 24/7 but even better there are air purifiers specifically designed for toilets.

-Three great options of toilet specific air purifiers include nomo, The Odorless and the Cogswell toilet air purifier.
+Three great options of toilet specific air purifiers available at Amazon include nomo, The Odorless and the Cogswell toilet air purifier.
 They are all activated-carbon based and come with sensors which activate them as soon as you enter the toilet and turn them off at least 30 minutes after the deed is done.

 2. Pet Odors